online Militaria dealer - Antique-Militaria [UK]

 Period c 1801-15

-Foulk Stapleford (spelled on the tipstaff 'Foulkstaplford') is a small village in Cheshire.
+Foulk Stapleford ('Foulkstaplford' on the tipstaff) in Cheshire had a population of 212 in 1801.
 This painted wooden tipstaff would have been carried as a symbol of office by the constable or, almost certainly in this case, the official appointed by the parish church to keep order in the village.
 The painted coat of arms is that of George III.

 The tipstaff was the forerunner of the warrant card.
 When an arrest was made, the suspect had to be touched, traditionally on the right shoulder, with the staff for an effective arrest, in the same way that today in the UK, when a warrant card is produced to effect an arrest, the officer must hold the suspect by some part of his clothing.